bl305/bCIRT/README.md

 # Balazs's Computer Incident Response Tool (bCIRT)

 ## What is it?
-This is an incident response team tool, that can be utilized to automate the response procedures and keep record of the performed actions.
+This is an incident response team case management "tool", that can be utilized to automate the response procedures and keep record of the performed actions.
-It will be integrated it with external tools via scripts and APIs.
+It will be integrated with external tools via scripts and APIs.

 ## What is it not?
 It is not a SIEM or a log management tool.
 It's purpose is not to collect logs from other systems, however I plan integration with SIEM tools.
 It is not a helpdesk system either, there are cool solutions out there.

 ## Screenshots
-Will be available soon in my website, some are at the bottom or in the bCIRT_Screenshots folder.
+See them at the bottom of this page or in the bCIRT_Screenshots folder.

 ## License
 I provide this tool for free of charge for ANYONE who needs it.\